Back to our thinking

 Content wise, all the points ChatGPT raises are valid.
 Generative AI can produce a lot of copy fast, generate idea after idea, and process tonnes of data in moments.
 But it isn’t great at producing content that evokes human emotions.
 It struggles to emulate unique brand voices.
 It can’t cover niche or complex topics with sufficient depth.

-One significant point missing is the inability of generative AI to offer fresh insights, making it unsuitable for producing true thought leadership.
+One significant point missing from ChatGPT's output is the inability of generative AI to offer fresh insights, which makes it unsuitable for producing true thought leadership.
 ChatGPT’s white paper is also light (among other areas) in its discussion of the legal and ethical implications of generative AI.
 Granted, these are developing conversations that would be absent from the model’s training data.
 (While GPT-4 can browse the web, this feature proved buggy in our testing.)
 But they’re also topics with major implications for businesses.
 For instance, as our paper notes, it isn’t even clear who, if anyone, should own the copyright of AI-produced content.

 We do have some minor mechanical gripes, like list items not being parallel in their construction.
 But the biggest issue with the AI-generated white paper is the tone.